Zero Caliber 2 Review

 The original Zero Caliber was praised for bringing a polished and realistic military shooter experience to VR.
 Unfortunately, I have not played that original game, yet, but I've read on it and seen some gameplay.
 Anyway, I got access to Zero Caliber 2 and after finishing the 8 hour-ish campaign, it's clear this sequel aims to raise the bar graphically while keeping everything fans loved about the gunplay and progression intact.

-Follow me on Meta and get this game with a 15% discount using my Zero Caliber 2 referral code.
+Get this game with a 10% discount using my Zero Caliber 2 affiliate code

 In the Zero Caliber universe, resources like drinkable water have become scarce, fracturing what remains of civilization into warring factions.
 You take on the role of a soldier fighting to protect your people and crucial supply lines.
 Over the course of a dozen story missions, you'll battle across diverse environments from dense urban streets to sprawling landscapes.